Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-When a pharmaceutical company first develops a new medicine and brings it to the market, the FDA allows that company to be the exclusive maker and seller of that drug for a set period of time.
-This gives the company the opportunity to recoup the money it spent developing and marketing the drug without any competition.
+When a pharmaceutical company develops a new medicine, the FDA allows it to be the exclusive maker and seller of that drug for a set time under a patent agreement.
+That allows the company to recoup the dollars spent developing and marketing the drug without competition.

-Once that time period expires, though, other drug companies can bring copycat versions of that drug (generics) to the market.
+Once the patent agreement expires, other drug companies can bring a generic version of the medication to the market.

 Advertisement

-Just because they cost less does not necessarily mean that generic drugs are lower quality.
-Companies can charge less for them because they do not have to spend millions of dollars performing clinical trials and marketing new drugs, like the original maker of the brand-name drug did.
+Companies can charge less for generic medications because they do not have to spend millions of dollars on research, clinical trials and marketing like the original maker of any brand-name drug.

-Generics also create competition in the marketplace, which can drive down prices even further.
+Generics also create competition in the marketplace, which can drive down prices even further, notes Dr. Wyman.

-You can always request brand-name drugs, but be aware that insurance companies often provide better coverage for generics because of their lower cost.
+Know that you can always request brand-name medications at a pharmacy if that’s your preference, says Dr. Wyman.
+However, be aware that many insurance companies often provide better coverage for generics because of their lower cost.

 Advertisement